Smart Grids Data Analysis: A Systematic Mapping Study: SMS

 \subsection{Inclusion / Exclusion Criteria}

 Inclusion criteria were applied to each reviewed article, looking at the abstract, and if necessary to the full-text:

 \begin{enumerate} \item[{IC}1.]
 Empirical studies that included either the application to real cases/datasets or simulation/numerical experiments.
 No pure theoretical papers were included; \item[{IC}2.]
-Studies discussing the application of a technique/approach either to a case study, experiment, or simulation; \item[{IC}3.]
-Articles newer equal than year 2008 (included); \item[{IC}4.]
+Studies about the application of techniques either to case studies, experiments, or simulations; \item[{IC}3.]
+Articles newer equal than year 2007 (included); \item[{IC}4.]
 Only conference/workshops/journal papers included; \item[{IC}5.]
 English language only; \end{enumerate}

-Exclusion criteria were applied based on the type of article and formats, but also content-wise.
-The initial query contained large number of papers that were wireless communication-related.
-However, such papers do not fit within the goal of the current article.
-The same for articles that were focused on Electrical Vehicles and more general in the Smart Cities context:
+Exclusion criteria were applied based on the type of article and formats, but also content-wise: